luongkhdang/PROJECT-SUMMER2024--fresh-start/README.md

 CAREER BUILDING - OBJECTIVE:
 In the Summer2024, I will:
         Master the coding Python,
-        and build a strong problem solving by practicing Leetcode (using Python+Java).
+        Build a strong problem solving by practicing Leetcode (using Python+Java).
+        Complete 2 full-stack web application.

+TIMESTAMP:
+      06/24: 2:08:26 Python course ; Made a for-swe resume and a non-swe resume.